 Visual aids can be real objects, photos, pictures or written words, they are used to support an individual’s understanding.
 They can be more reliable than speech and are less open to interpretation.
 Young children with delays in speech and language can rely on visual clues to grasp what is going on around them, visual aids can make a big difference for them.
 Visual aids I use include schedules, now and next boards and signing.

 So how is this different to using a picture with PECS?
-It took me a while to get my head around why they are totally different things, it becomes clearer as you move through the phases of PECS (also going on the PECS official training course made a big difference to me).
-The main thing to remember initially is PECS is for the child / student to communicate with you while the use of a visual aid is you communicating to the child what is happening / going to happen or how to do something.
+It took me a while to get my head around why they are totally different things.
+It becomes clearer as you move through the phases of PECS (also going on the PECS official training course helped).
+The main thing to remember initially is PECS is for the child to communicate with you, the use of a visual aid is you communicating to the child what is happening / going to happen or how to do something.

 Once you are happy with phase 1 you can move onto phase 2 Distance & Persistence.